EDI (Electronic Data Interchange)

 Warehouse management.
 EDI can extract data from an Advanced Shipping Notice infrastructure and produce a clear graphic depiction of sequential processing steps.
 Furthermore, EDI is commonly used for remote and third-party warehousing fulfillment processes.

 Product management.
-EDI solutions can expedite delivery of current products and pricing information to any and all partners, providing individualized information pertinent to the specific needs of the particular partner, in their required format.
+EDI solutions can expedite the delivery of current products and pricing information to any and all partners, providing individualized information pertinent to the specific needs of the particular partner, in their required format.

-EDI for Small to Medium Sized Business
+EDI for Small and Medium Size Businesses

 While small business owners may not prioritize information transfer solutions, exploiting the efficiencies of EDI may help small to medium-sized organizations compete in challenging markets.